valeriacaro/clothing_reviews_/modelcard.md

 ### Recommendations

-The model is recommended for analyzing overall trends in customer sentiment and identifying areas for improvement based on customer feedback.
+The model is recommended for analyzing overall women's trends in customer sentiment and identifying areas for improvement based on customer feedback.

 ## How to Get Started with the Model